 Ahead of the main event, McGee and Breast Cancer Now joined forces and launched a wear it pink tipper truck, which featured the wear it pink and Breast Cancer Now livery across its entire body.
 The truck took to the roads of London at the beginning of October to promote wear it pink day, whilst collecting and delivering loads across the City.

 On wear it pink day itself, 23rd October, not only was McGee’s fundraising efforts in full swing, a wear it pink themed Exchanging Places event was held at St Paul’s Cathedral.
-Involving the City of London Corporation and City Police, and star of the show, Ivor Goodsite (the Considerate Constructors Scheme’s mascot), the event quickly gained attention from passers by as awareness was raised of Cycle Safety and wear it pink.
+Involving the City of London Corporation and City Police, the event quickly gained attention from passers by as awareness was raised of Cycle Safety and wear it pink.